eletrixtime/minetime/README.md

 # [IN DEV] MineTime

-MineTime is a game created for EletrixTime Youtube Channel !
+MineTime is a voxel-game created in python !

-Is a OpenSource minecraft like !
+DISCORD >> SOON

 # Control :
  - Normal control ! (w,q,s,d)